 fooand removes all changes that it made in the environment

 All XSEDE resources employ a job scheduler (sometimes called "batch" scheduler), software that monitors and runs programs in the background, ideally achieving optimum utilization of that resource, including processors, memory, and disk space.
 All schedulers basically work the same way:

 - specify number/type of nodes you need

 - specify how long you need to run

 - submit the job script containing these specifications

-For the most part, XSEDE systems use the Sun Grid Engine (SGE) job scheduler.
-Each resource will have one or more queues, a pool of jobs waiting to run.
+For the most part, XSEDE systems use the Simple Linux Utility for Resource Management (Slurm) job scheduler.
+Each resource will have one or more queues, each with a pool of jobs waiting to run.
 A user submits jobs to a queue via job scheduler commands.
-Some common SGE commands are listed below.
+Some common Slurm commands are listed below.

-qstat -u <username>- display the status of all your jobs
+squeue -u username- display the status of all your jobs

 User News - keep up to date with what is happening with XSEDE and the services you use.
 XSEDE staff regularly sends announcements, machine status notices, notifications of upcoming training classes and more.
 Please login to XSEDE User Portal to manage your subscriptions here.